Softmotions/ejdb/README.md

 Features
 ================================
 * LGPL license allows you to embed this library into proprietary software.
-* MongoDB like queries and overall philosophy.
+* MongoDB-like queries and overall philosophy.
 * Collection level write locking.